-Covered non-exempt employees are entitled to 150% of their regular wages for every hour they work beyond 40 hours in a standard work week.
-These hours cannot be adjusted if you are paid bi-weekly, but the days of your workweek may vary by employer (i.e. Sunday – Saturday; Monday – Sunday; Wednesday-Tuesday).
-There is no limit to the amount of hours an employee may work above 40 hours, so long as they are paid accordingly and are over the age of 16 years old.
+Covered non-exempt employees are entitled to 150% of their regular wages for every hour they work beyond 40 hours in a standard workweek.
+These hours cannot be adjusted if you are paid bi-weekly, but the days of your workweek may vary by the employer (i.e. Sunday – Saturday; Monday – Sunday; Wednesday-Tuesday).
+There is no limit to the number of hours an employee may work above 40 hours, so long as they are paid accordingly and are over the age of 16 years old.

 A recent Federal Court Ruling in California held that Apple retailers had the right to have employees wait in line for bag checks without pay to counter internal theft from employees.
 This was a landmark case and may open up similar practices for employers across the country.

-Employers are also requires to keep detailed records of non-exempt employees.
-This records must include, name, Date of Birth, Social Security number, address, along with detailed payroll records for hours worked, wages, and payment dates.
+Employers are also required to keep detailed records of non-exempt employees.
+These records must include, name, Date of Birth, Social Security number, address, along with detailed payroll records for hours worked, wages, and payment dates.
 These records must be kept for up to three years and available for inspection upon request from a Dept. of Labor Wage and Hour Division representative.